Mihrimah Sultan (daughter of Mahmud II): Early life

 Mihrimah Sultan was born on 10, 12 or 29 June 1812 in the Topkapı Palace.
-Her father was Sultan Mahmud II, and her mother was Hoşyar Kadın, She had a younger full sister, Zeynep Sultan, three years younger than her and dead in infancy.
+Her father was Sultan Mahmud II, and her mother was Hoşyar Kadın.
+She had a younger full sister, Zeynep Sultan, three years younger than her, who died in her infancy.

 Before the birth of Mihrimah, Mahmud had two children the same year, Şehzade Bayezid and Şah Sultan.
 The sultan commemorated the births of his three children together.

 Marriage

-When time came to get her a husband, her mother resolved that she should make her choice.
+When the time came to find her a husband, her mother resolved that Mihrimah should be the one to choose who she married.
 Her mother showed her the portraits of several young men, and she fixed upon Said Mehmed Pasha.
 Upon the order of Mahmud, she was betrothed to the Admiral of the Fleet Mehmed Said Pasha in 1835.
 A dowry was prepared within a year.

 Julia Pardoe reports an incident that occurred on the occasion of Mihrimah's wedding.
-In fact, at the time of composing her dowry, the palace informed Mahmud that there were no more imperial jewels for the princess, because Saliha Sultan, Mihrimah's half-sister who had married the year before, had demanded them all for her and not had ever given him back.
-Besides, she never wore them, because she was too proud to lead a worldly life.
-Mahmud proposed to sell them, but she replied that no one would dare to buy the jewels of a princess.
+In fact, at the time of composing her dowry, the palace informed Mahmud that there were no more imperial jewels for the princess, because Saliha Sultan, Mihrimah's half-sister who had married the year before, had demanded them all for herself.
+She had not worn them, because she was too proud to lead a worldly life, nor returned them.
+Mahmud proposed to sell them, but Saliha replied that no one would dare to buy the jewels of a princess.
 Mahmud then offered to buy them himself, and Saliha was forced to accept.

 The marriage took place on 28 April 1836 in the Beşiktaş Waterfront Palace, when Mihrimah was twenty four years old.
 After the marriage was completed, 15,000 kuruş were conceded to Mihrimah Sultan.
 Grand Vizier Mahmud Rauf Pasha and Şeyhülislam Asim Efendi were conceded 1000 kuruş.
 The pashas were conceded 500 Kuruş.
 Damat Gürcü Halil Rifat Pasha, the husband of her half-sister Saliha also conceded some cents.
 The dowry of Mihrimah Sultan was prepared in Serasker.

 The wedding shows for Mihrimah Sultan were held in the vicinity of Dolmabahçe like those of Saliha Sultan.
 These entertainments lasted for days.
 Finally, an enormous bride regiment was organized and Mihrimah Sultan was sent to her palace.
 The marriage was consummated on 9 May 1836 in the Bebek Palace.
 At the wedding of Mihrimah Sultan, where tremendous lighting shows were held and the people watched with great enthusiasm and admiration.

 Shortly after his marriage to Mihrimah, Said Pasha incurred her father's displeasure and had been exiled to the provinces, much to his wife's and mother-in-law's distress.
 At this time, her mother had sufficient influence to petition Mahmud directly to pardon her son-in-law, and did so in a letter.
 She followed this up with two letters of thanks, one when Mahmud granted her request, and ordered Said Pasha brought back to Istanbul, the other when he actually arrived.

-The couple had one son, Sultanzade Mehmed Abdullah Bey, who was born and dead on 3 July 1838.
+The couple had one son, Sultanzade Mehmed Abdullah Bey, who was born and died on 3 July 1838.